An $\alpha$-regret analysis of Adversarial Bilateral Trade

-\begin{proof} We show that there exists a distribution over valuations sequences such that any deterministic learning algorithm $\A$ achieves, on average, at least a $2$-regret of $\frac1{13}\cdot \sqrt{T}.$ This is enough to conclude the proof via Yao's Theorem.
+\begin{proof} We show that there exists a distribution over valuations sequences such that any deterministic learning algorithm $\A$ achieves, on average, at least a $2$-regret of $\nicefrac 1{13}\cdot \sqrt{T}.$ This is enough to conclude the proof via Yao's Theorem.
 It may be helpful to consider Figure \ref{fig:2copies} to visualize this construction.
-Fix some small $\delta $ to be set later and consider two scaled copies of the lower bound construction from \Cref{thm:lower-full-2-eps}, one in $[0,\frac 12-\delta]$ and the other is $[\frac 12+ \delta, 1]$.
-Starting from $ c_0^L = \frac{1}{4} - \delta, \ d_0^L = \frac{1}{4}, \ c_0^R = \frac{3}{4}, \ d_0^R = \frac{3}{4} + \delta,$ the left $L$ and right $R$ pair of sequences evolve over time and generate two distinct sequences of valuations: $(s^L_t, b^L_t) \subseteq [0,\frac 12-\delta]$ and $(s^R_t, b^R_t) \subseteq [\frac 12+ \delta, 1]$.
+Fix some small $\delta $ to be set later and consider two scaled copies of the lower bound construction from \Cref{thm:lower-full-2-eps}, one in $[0,\nicefrac 12-\delta]$ and the other is $[\nicefrac 12+ \delta, 1]$.
+Starting from $ c_0^L = \nicefrac{1}{4} - \delta, \ d_0^L = \nicefrac{1}{4}, \ c_0^R = \nicefrac{3}{4}, \ d_0^R = \nicefrac{3}{4} + \delta,$ the left $L$ and right $R$ pair of sequences evolve over time and generate two distinct sequences of valuations: $(s^L_t, b^L_t) \subseteq [0,\nicefrac 12-\delta]$ and $(s^R_t, b^R_t) \subseteq [\nicefrac 12+ \delta, 1]$.
 The actual sequence of valuations presented to the learner is based on these two sequences as follows: at each time step, the adversary tosses a fair coin, if it is a head, then it selects $(s_t,b_t) = (s^L_t, b^L_t)$, otherwise $(s_t,b_t) = (s^R_t, b^R_t)$.
 Observe that there are two independent sources of randomness in the adversary construction: the one responsible of the generation of the auxiliary sequences and the one toss of the left-right coin.
 We give now an upper bound on the expected performance of the learner at each time step $t$.
-Reasoning similarly to what we did in \Cref{thm:lower-full-2-eps}, there are four disjoint intervals of the $[0,1]$ interval where a price could cause a trade, and each one of them is the one chosen by the adversary with probability $1/4$ ($1/2$ given by the left-right coin and another $1/2$, independently, by the evolution of the sequences $(s_t^L,b_t^L)$ and $(s_t^R,b_t^R)$).
+Reasoning similarly to what we did in \Cref{thm:lower-full-2-eps}, there are four disjoint intervals of the $[0,1]$ interval where a price could cause a trade, and each one of them is the one chosen by the adversary with probability $\nicefrac 14$ ($\nicefrac 12$ given by the left-right coin and another $\nicefrac 12$, independently, by the evolution of the sequences $(s_t^L,b_t^L)$ and $(s_t^R,b_t^R)$).